Boruto Uzumaki: In Naruto and stand alone works

-In Boruto: Naruto Next Generations
+In Boruto

 While the movie and manga open to Boruto after his graduation from the Ninja Academy, the anime adaptation shows him when still attending the school.
-Boruto manifests an Eye Technique called "Jōgan" or that allows him to see people's contaminated chakra.
+Boruto manifests an Eye Technique called "Jōgan" or "Pure Eye" that allows him to see people's contaminated chakra.
 This enables him to solve the mystery of a "Ghost" corrupting fellow villagers alongside his friends, by finding the culprit.
 Boruto and his friends take a trip to the village of Kirigakure, befriending the young ninja Kagura Karatachi while stopping a coup by loyalists of their village's horrific Blood Mist traditions.
 Boruto later graduates and forms the new "Team 7" alongside Sarada and Mitsuki under the leadership of Konohamaru Sarutobi, and they start taking ninja missions.
-He is also present in two original video animations: one where he indirectly causes his father to be knocked out after accidentally breaking Himawari's doll, and another where Team Konohamaru is sent to stop an apparent thief.
+He is also present in two original video animations: one where he indirectly causes his father to be knocked out after accidentally breaking Himawari's doll and awakening the Byakugan on his younger sister, and another where Team Konohamaru is sent to stop an apparent thief.

-In both versions of Boruto: Naruto Next Generations, Boruto is branded by a dying Momoshiki with a "seal" in his right hand known as "Karma" (楔, Kāma).
+In both versions of Boruto: Naruto Next Generations, Boruto is branded by a dying Momoshiki with a "cursed seal" in his right hand known as "Karma" (楔, Kāma).
 After the Momoshiki fight, Boruto becomes a bodyguard to the Fire Feudal Lord's son Tentō Madoka, befriending the boy while teaching him ninjutsu.
-Boruto later learns of the existence of a group known as "Kara", and he and his team meet a former Kara member named Kawaki, who is revealed in the series opening scene to become his enemy when the two are older.
-As Boruto befriends Kawaki, the two learn of Kara's plans, and the consequences of possessing the Karma.
-During a fight against a Kara member, Boro, Boruto's Karma causes him to be possessed by Momoshiki who seeks to take over his body through the Karma.
+Boruto later learns of the existence of a group known as "Kara", and he and his team meet a former Kara member named Kawaki, who is revealed in the series opening scene to become his arch-enemy when the two are older.
+As Boruto befriends Kawaki, the two learn of Kara's plans, and the consequences of possessing the Karma, which is the eventual resurrection of Momoshiki using Boruto's body.
+During a fight to save a kidnapped Naruto from a Kara member Boro, Boruto's Karma causes him to be possessed by Momoshiki and kills Boro.
+Later, while fighting the final Kara member, Code, and fearing Momoshiki's rebirth, Boruto sacrifices himself and lets Kawaki kill him in front of Naruto.
+However, Momoshiki resurrects his vessel and heals him using the Karma.
+After these events, an increasingly mentally unstable Kawaki seeks to kill Boruto to protect Naruto.
+Kawaki permanently seals Naruto and Hinata in another dimension called timeless dimension, then tries to kill Boruto once again, slashing his right eye while Boruto saves Sarada from Kawaki's attack.
+After his escape, Kawaki's wishes result in Kara defector Eida activating the Omnipotence and accidentally swapping his position with Boruto, rewriting everyone's memories (except for Sarada and Sumire) about Kawaki and Boruto.
+The village now hunts Boruto instead of Kawaki, considering him a traitor, and Kawaki uses this opportunity to frame Boruto for the "deaths" of Naruto and Hinata.
+However, Boruto is saved by Sasuke who decides to trust Sarada over his own fabricated memories.
+After Eida apologizes for her actions, Boruto and Sasuke go on a training journey to prepare for their return in the future.